Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-nth-child-selector-basics.md

 ![css nth last-child selector](https://cdn.hashnode.com/res/hashnode/image/upload/v1603953907898/17CMTtCwu.png)

-With this, we can also offset to get the second to last list item.
+We can also offset to get the second to last list item.

 ```css
 li:nth-last-child(2) {